Toward hybrid quantum simulations with qubits and qumodes on trapped-ion platforms: Qubits qumodes with trapped ions

 Phonon state detection is commonly performed in trapped-ion systems by measuring the Rabi oscillation frequency of a blue sideband transition, which depends on the phonon number.
 The probability $P_n$ of being in the Fock state $\ket{n}$ can be inferred from the Fourier transform of the probability of the qubit to be in the $\ket{\downarrow}$ state,

 where $\Omega_{n,n+1} \approx \Omega\, \eta \,\sqrt{n+1}$ in the Lamb-Dicke regime \cite{wineland1998experimental}.
 The probability $P_\downarrow(t)$ is measured with resonant fluorescence.
-This method applies to individual ions and collective modes of the chain, but it is not a projective measurement as it is constructed using the average of many experimental shots.
+This method applies to individual ions and collective modes of the chain, but it is not a projective measurement, as it relies on using the average of many experimental shots.
+Additionally, this method has been efficiently generalized to simultaneously determine the Fock state distributions of multiple modes using fluorescence from multiple ions~\cite{Jia:2022qxf}.

 There are two schemes for single-shot phonon number measurements demonstrated in trapped ion systems.
 Because these allow for high-fidelity estimates of the phonon number in a single experimental sequence, they are suitable for use in active feedback schemes or for mid-circuit measurements.
 The first method involves using red and blue sideband pulses to map the state of a single phonon mode onto one or more qubit states.
-An example of this is to initialize a single qubit in the $\ket{\uparrow}$ state, and then perform a single adiabatic RSB pulse.
+An example of this is to initialize a single qubit in the $\ket{\uparrow}$ state and then perform a single adiabatic RSB pulse.
 The RSB pulse transfers all phonon population in the mode with $n\geq1$ to the $\ket{\downarrow}$ qubit state~\cite{Lv2017pnr}.
-Then a single fluorescence measurement of the qubit will determine if the qubit and mode are in the $\ket{\uparrow}\ket{0}$ state (which is bright) or the $\ket{\downarrow}\ket{n\geq1}$ states (which are dark).
+Then, a single fluorescence measurement of the qubit will determine if the qubit and mode are in the $\ket{\uparrow}\ket{0}$ state (which is bright) or the $\ket{\downarrow}\ket{n\geq1}$ states (which are dark).
 If the mode is in $n \geq1$ this is a quantum non-demolition measurement, and the precise value of $n$ can be done by performing a carrier $\pi$-pulse to rotate the qubit back to $\ket{\uparrow}$ and repeating the measurement sequence with another adiabatic RSB pulse until there is a bright fluorescence measurement.

 The second scheme for single-shot measurements takes advantage of the cross-Kerr coupling between motional modes.
 This gives rise to a resolvable frequency shift on a ``readout'' mode that depends on the occupation of the ``target'' mode.
 Measuring the readout mode frequency is done by performing BSB pulses, with a successful qubit spin flip detected using resonant fluorescence~\cite{ding2017cross}.
 This measurement can be done simultaneously with a homodyne measurement, enabling the hybrid measurements displayed in table~\ref{tab:gates}, the measurement time of which is the longer of the two concurrent composite processes.